 Dr. Sigler is a Doctor of Chiropractic and a certified functional medicine provider for the past eight years.
 He’s also trained over 400 hours of functional neurology to help promote the growth, development, and healing of various regions in the central nervous system.
 For the last four years, he served as the living truth Institute as clinical director.
 And after training hundreds of clinicians in functional medicine and functional neurology, a large part of his focus is to bring awareness to the healing potential of the human body metabolically through functional medicine and promote neuroplasticity through functional neurology.

-This is to help with the rising occurrences of chronic disease, and providing solutions for complex health problems.
+This is to help with the rising occurrences of chronic disease and to provide solutions for complex health problems.
 Thank you for joining us, Dr. Jared, and super happy to discuss Functional Neurology with you.

 Dr. Jared Seigler: